I’ve visited a lot of Florida’s historic sites, so I was stunned to discover one of the best ever – and I had never heard of it.

 Chinsegut Hill was ready to make its first big public debut – in February, 2020.

 Of course, you can imagine the rest of the story.
-Thanks to the pandemic, the site had to shut down for months and it is taking longer to get the word out about the property and the excellent tour here.
+Thanks to the pandemic, the site had to shut down for months.
+It’s in full operation now, however, and the Tampa Bay History Center is anxious to welcome visitors.

 Chinsegut Hill: And what a hill it is